mlberkeley/SP21-NMEP/README.md

-# fa20-nmep
+# sp21-nmep
-Skeleton Code for Homeworks and Projects for Machine Learning at Berkeley's New Member Education Program for Fall 2020.
+Skeleton Code for Homeworks and Projects for Machine Learning at Berkeley's New Member Education Program for Spring 2021.

 ## Homework Release
 Homeworks will be pushed weekly on Mondays after lecture.
 Please pull new changes and complete the assignments by the following Monday.